Pre-Islamic Arabic poetry: Social role

 In pre-Islamic Arabian society, the poets (al-shuʿarāʾ) were charged with the task of perpetuating the legacy of their tribe and transmitting knowledge of the past.
 Members of tribes and primeval ancestors had their deeds recorded in stories and tales, memories of confrontations between the tribes and times of distress were recounted, and the genealogy of the tribe was maintained.
 The positive qualities of the tribe, such as their heroism and genealogy, was coded into their poetry.
 One generation would listen to and recite the odes of the earlier one, allowing for the tribe to maintain trust in their poems as records of earlier times.
 In this process, the poetry was thought to be stamped into the collective memory of the tribe.
 This process allows the poets themselves to be the creators and shapers of how the past what was happening was expressed, and it also allowed them to convey their agendas through their art.
 Poets played roles in diplomatic arbitration, conflict resolution, and intermediating in ransom of hostages.
 The relative worth of a poet was conveyed by their wages and the opinions of them by more experienced poets.
 This practice was thought to last until the Umayyad era, when some poets disassociated from their tribal framework and entered the royal court of the caliph.
 In this context, new functions and modes of dialectics for poets emerged and earlier ones shifted.
-It was also in this time that the authority of poets as conveyers of the past began to deteriorate in favor of other types of experts, such as hadith transmitters.
+It was also in this time that the authority of poets as conveyors of the past began to deteriorate in favor of other types of experts, such as hadith transmitters.